The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

-For a better illustration of the precision, in Fig.~\ref{fig:pdf_7_50_xi} the relative uncertainties are shown for parton distributions at different scales.
+For a better illustration of the precision, in Fig.~\ref{fig:pdf_7_50_xi} the relative uncertainties are shown for parton distributions at different scales, see \cite{Armesto:2019gxy}.
 The different bands show the variation with the upper cut on the available $\xi$ range, from $0.01$ to $0.32$.
 In the best constrained region of $z \simeq 0.1$, the precision reaches the 1\% level.
 We observe only a modest improvement in the achievable accuracy of the extracted DPDFs with the change of $\xi$ by an order of magnitude from $0.01$ to $0.1$.
 An almost negligible effect is observed when further extending the $\xi$ range up to $0.32$.
-This is encouraging, since the measurement for the very large values of $\xi$ is challenging.
+This is very encouraging, since the measurement for the very large values of $\xi$ is challenging.
 It reflects the dominance of the secondary Reggeon in this region.

 We stress again that only experimental errors are included in our uncertainty bands.
 Neither theoretical uncertainties nor the parameterisation biases are considered.
+Of course such studies could be expanded to obtain more precise estimates on the potential of the LHeC measurements to constrain and detect the deviations from the factorization of the importance of the higher twists, as an example.
 For a detailed discussion of this and other aspects of the fits, see Ref.~\cite{Armesto:2019gxy}.